This article was a collaboration written by Jeanette Kimszal, RDN, NLC & Heidi Moretti, RDN, MS, LN

 Spices not only flavor your food but can pump up your antioxidant intake.
 Here are some spices to add to your Turkey day dinner.

-- Ginger has antioxidant and anti-inflammatory properties.
+Ginger has antioxidant and anti-inflammatory properties.
 It helps support digestion and keeps you healthy by pumping up your immune system.
-Ginger has a great taste and makes vegetables yummy.
-They are used in sauces, stir-fries, sauté’s, dressings, and baking.

-- Garlic has anti-inflammatory properties, manganese, B6, vitamin C, selenium, and fiber.
+Garlic has anti-inflammatory properties, manganese, B6, vitamin C, selenium, and fiber.
 These nutrients support immune health to prevent colds and keep you healthy.
-They also aid in digestion, collagen promotion for great looking skin, and thyroid function to make sure your hormones are in check.
-Garlic can be used in everything from soups and stews, to dressings sautés, and salads.

-- Cumin has iron, calcium, magnesium, B1, and phosphorus.
+Cumin has iron, calcium, magnesium, B1, and phosphorus.
 It helps with immunity and digestion.
-It is typically used in curry and taco seasoning.
-I like to add it to everything from eggs to salad dressings.

-So instead use veggies and spices for an extra dose of antioxidants with using with our recipe ideas:
+Use veggies and spices in your holiday dishes for an extra dose of antioxidants.
+Here are some recipe ideas:

-Broccoli Rabe is a bitter tasting green that is not traditionally associated with the holidays.
-You can start a new tradition adding this veggie for optimal nutrition since it is rich in vitamin A and C as well as glutathione.
-The recipe features lemon, onion, and chili flakes.
+Broccoli Rabe is a bitter-tasting green that is not traditionally associated with the holidays.
+You can start a new tradition by adding this veggie for optimal nutrition since it is rich in vitamin A and C as well as glutathione.
+This recipe features lemon, onion, and chili flakes.
 If you are not into spice you can hold the chili.